Bact-AI/BactAI/Readme.md

 ## Key Features of **Bact.AI** 🔑

 - **Taxa-to-function Mapping**: Functional groups are assigned based on taxa identified in the sample, enabling a comprehensive understanding of microbial functions in diverse environments 🌿.
-- **AI-Driven Predictions**: The integrated **AIgent** engine provides real-time functional predictions for unannotated or novel taxa, improving the robustness of functional analysis 🤖.
+- **AI-Driven Predictions**: The integrated **AI-Agent** engine provides real-time functional predictions for unannotated or novel taxa, improving the robustness of functional analysis 🤖.
 - **Peer-Reviewed Database**: The functional annotations in **Bact.AI** are based on published research of cultured organisms and relevant ecological studies 📚.
-- **Customizable and Scalable**: As more data is gathered, **Bact.AI** can be updated with new functional annotations. **AIgent** can learn from new datasets, continuously improving its prediction accuracy 📈.
+- **Customizable and Scalable**: As more data is gathered, **Bact.AI** can be updated with new functional annotations. **AI-Agent** can learn from new datasets, continuously improving its prediction accuracy 📈.

 ## Caveats ⚠️

 **Bact.AI** defines functional groups by linking them to specific taxa.
 These affiliations are primarily based on cultured organisms and peer-reviewed publications. **Bact.AI** assumes that if all cultured members of a clade can perform a particular function, then all members of that clade (including non-cultured species) can perform that function.
 As more organisms are cultured and new data becomes available, some of these assumptions may need to be revised 🔄.

-Additionally, **AIgent**'s predictions are based on patterns identified through machine learning models.
+Additionally, **AI-Agent**'s predictions are based on patterns identified through machine learning models.
 While these predictions improve over time, they should be verified with experimental data when possible ⚗️.

 ## License Agreement 📜